leouieda/2021-06-22-gfz/README.md

-# Open-science practices for gravimetry: tools, challenges, and opportunities
+# Open-science for gravimetry: tools, challenges, and opportunities

 Online talk given at the
 [GFZ Helmholtz Centre Potsdam](https://www.gfz-potsdam.de/)